Abram Games: Later career

-In 1946, Games resumed his freelance practice and worked for clients such Royal Dutch Shell, the Financial Times, Guinness, British Airways, London Transport and El Al. He designed stamps for Britain, Ireland, Israel, Jersey and Portugal.
+In 1946, Games resumed his freelance practice and worked for clients such as Royal Dutch Shell, the Financial Times, Guinness, British Airways, London Transport and El Al. He designed stamps for Britain, Ireland, Israel, Jersey and Portugal.
 Also, he designed the logo for the JFS school.
 There were also book jackets for Penguin Books and logos for the 1951 Festival of Britain (winning the 1948 competition) and for the 1965 Queen's Award to Industry.
 Among his pioneering contributions was, in 1954, the first moving on-screen symbol of BBC Television.
 He also produced murals.
 Between 1946 and 1953, Games was a visiting lecturer in graphic design at London's Royal College of Art and in 1958, was awarded the OBE for services to graphic design.
 In 1959, he was appointed a Royal Designer for Industry (RDI).
 He also designed the tile motif of a swan on the Victoria line platforms at Stockwell tube station in the late 1960s.

 Games had been among the first in Britain to see evidence of the atrocities committed at the Bergen-Belsen concentration camp, when photographs taken there by British troops arrived at the War Office in 1945.
 The same year he produced a poster, Give Clothing for Liberated Jewry, and would often work to support Jewish and Israeli organisations.
 Games, who was Jewish, spent some time in Israel in the 1950s where, among other activities, he designed stamps for the Israeli Post Office, including for the 1953 Conquest of the Desert exhibition and taught a course in postage-stamp design.
 He also designed covers for The Jewish Chronicle and prayer book prints for the Reform Synagogues of Great Britain.
-In 1960 Games designed the poster known as Freedom from Hunger for the Food and Agriculture Organization of the United Nations.
+In 1960, Games designed the poster known as Freedom from Hunger for the Food and Agriculture Organization of the United Nations.

 Games was also an industrial designer of sorts.
 Activities in this discipline included the design of the 1947 Cona vacuum coffee maker (produced from 1949, reworked in 1959 and still in production) and inventions such as a circular vacuum cleaner and an early 1960s portable handheld duplicating machine by Gestetner, which was not put into production due to the demise of mimeography.

 In arriving at a poster design, Games would render up to 30 small preliminary sketches and then combine two or three into the final one.
 In the developmental process, he would work small because, he asserted, if poster designs "don't work an inch high, they will never work."
 He would also call on a large number of photographic images as source material.
 Purportedly, if a client rejected a proposed design (which seldom occurred), Games would resign and suggest that the client commission someone else.

 In 2013, the National Army Museum, London, acquired a collection of his posters, each signed by Games and in mint condition.